rOpenGov/eurostat/vignettes/eurostat_tutorial.md

 |Motor coaches, buses and trolley buses |Cyprus         |1990-01-01 |    NA|
 |Motor coaches, buses and trolley buses |Czech Republic |1990-01-01 |    NA|

-A second option is to use [countrycode](http://cran.r-project.org/web/packages/countrycode/index.html) package can be used to convert between these formats.
+A second option is to use [countrycode](http://cran.r-project.org/web/packages/countrycode/index.html) package to convert between these formats.

 ```r